ablwr/MediaConch-Website/_documentation/HowToUse.md

 ![MediaConch Policies](../images/HowTo_Policy.png)

 In the Policies section, you can create customized policy tests to check for conformance to a specific set of standards that your collection must adhere to.
-You can also import previously generated policy sets in XSL/Schematron format.
+You can also import previously generated policy sets in XSL format.

 Policy sets consist of individual rules and assertions.
 A policy may contain one or more rules, and rules may consist of one or more asserts.
 Rules and asserts typically contain a metadata field (e.g., "Format"), that field’s associated metadata stream type (e.g., "General), a validator (e.g., "is_equal), and a desired value (e.g., "Matroska").
 Rules and asserts are automatically saved during creation, but you may duplicate or delete it using the associated buttons on each rule/assertion window.